 We must ask ourselves, Whom do I worship?
-Who is my God?
+Who is my God? lion against God.

-This is the way human history is headed in its rebellion against God.
 Satan is moving and working throughout the earth, upon nations and upon political leaders everywhere with the one supreme objective of gaining their worship.
 Eventually, he will find a political leader whom he can so empower that this man will receive humanity's worship.
 And through him, Satan will receive worship as well.